Jump to section

 Here is a 6-step process on how to receive criticism with tact and grace:

 - Stop your first reaction.
 Stay calm and try not to react at all.
-Maintain a calm demeanour
+Maintain a calm demeanor.

 - Be a good listener.
 Listen closely and focus on understanding the other person’s comments and perspective.

 - Say thank you.
-You don’t have to agree with the feedback, but expressing gratitude demonstrates that you recognise the efforts of your colleagues who are working towards your improvement.
+You don’t have to agree with the feedback, but expressing gratitude demonstrates that you recognize the efforts of your colleagues who are working towards your improvement.

-To keep feedback coming, avoid these 5 reactions:
+To keep the feedback coming, avoid these 5 reactions:

 - Do not react with defensiveness and anger